 Chair, British Society of Criminology South West Branch

-Advisory Board Member, International Network for Hate Studies
+Advisory Board Member and acting Co-Director International Network for Hate Studies

-Zoë James teaches at each stage of the Criminology and Criminal Justice Studies undergraduate degree programme at Plymouth, including the modules: Criminology and Crime Problems (Stage 1), Policing and Community Safety (Stage 2) and Hate Studies (Stage 3).
-She also teaches on the MSc in Criminology and supervises a number of PhD students who are exploring issues in criminology.
+Zoë James teaches at each stage of the Criminology and Criminal Justice undergraduate degree programme at Plymouth.
+She also teaches on the MSc Criminology, including modules on Criminology Theory and Criminology Research.
+Zoë is a research supervisor and personal tutor for undergraduate and postgraduate students and supervises a number of PhD students who are exploring issues in criminology.

-Zoë James key research interests lie in examining hate from a critical perspective with a particular focus on the harms experienced by Gypsies, Travellers and Roma Zoë's research has explored how mobility, accommodation, policing and planning have impacted on the lived experience of Gypsies, Travellers and Roma.
+Zoë James key research interests lie in examining hate from a critical perspective with a particular focus on the harms experienced by Gypsies, Travellers and Roma.
+Zoë's research has explored how mobility, accommodation, policing and planning have impacted on the lived experience of Gypsies, Travellers and Roma.
 She has published and presented her work nationally and internationally.
-Zoë is Chair of the South West branch of the British Society of Criminology and an Advisory Board Member of the International Network for Hate Studies.
+Zoë is Chair of the South West branch of the British Society of Criminology and is currently acting co-Director and Advisory Board Member of the International Network for Hate Studies.

 Research degrees awarded to supervised students

 Economic and Social Research Council (2019) Gypsies and Travellers Experiences of Crime and Justice Since the 1960s: A Mixed Methods Study. £993,355. (with Coretta Phillips, LSE and Becky Taylor, UEA)

 Southampton City Council (2019) developing an Evaluation Framework. £8,340 (with Southern Horizons (UK) Ltd)